Independiente de Cauquenes

-Club de Deportes Independiente de Cauquenes is a Chilean Football club, their home town is Cauquenes, Chile.
+Club de Deportes Independiente de Cauquenes, more commonly known as CD Independiente, is a Chilean Football club, their home town is Cauquenes, Chile.
 They currently play in the third level of Chilean football, the Segunda División de Chile.

 The club were founded on March 4, 1929 and participated for 10 years in Primera B, 10 years in Tercera División A, 2 years in Tercera División B, And currently plays in the Segunda División de Chile, due to that achieved the ascent as a champion of the Tercera División A 2015.